James Hunt: 1973–1975: Hesketh

 Hunt finished sixth in Brazil and retired with an engine failure in South Africa.
 In Spain, Hunt led the first six laps before colliding with a barrier with the same cause of retirement in Monaco.
-He had a further two retirements in Belgium and Sweden, both of which were due to mechanical failures.
+Hunt had another two retirements in Belgium and Sweden, both of which were due to mechanical failures.
 Hunt's first win came in the 1975 Dutch Grand Prix at Zandvoort.
 He finished fourth in the Championship that year, but Lord Hesketh had run out of funds and could not find a sponsor for his team.
 With little time left before the season, Hunt was desperately looking for a drive until Emerson Fittipaldi left McLaren and joined his brother's Copersucar-Fittipaldi outfit.
 With no other top drivers available, the team management signed Hunt to McLaren – in a deal brokered by Marlboro's John Hogan – for the next season on a contract involving a $50,000 retainer and a good share of the prize money.